 Both traditional and Roth IRAs feature tax-sheltered growth of earnings.
 And both give you a wide range of investment choices.
 However, there are important differences between these two types of IRAs.
 Understanding these differences is key to choosing the type of IRA that may be appropriate for you.

 Practically anyone can open and contribute to a traditional IRA.
-The only requirements are that you must have taxable compensation and be under age 70½.
+The only requirement is that you must have taxable compensation (prior to December 31, 2019, you also had to be under age 70½).
 You can contribute the maximum allowed each year as long as your taxable compensation for the year is at least that amount.
 If your taxable compensation for the year is below the maximum contribution allowed, you can contribute only up to the amount that you earned.

 Your contributions to a traditional IRA may be tax deductible on your federal income tax return.
 This is important because tax-deductible (pre-tax) contributions lower your taxable income for the year, saving you money in taxes.
 If neither you nor your spouse is covered by a 401(k) or other employer-sponsored plan, you can generally deduct the full amount of your annual contribution.
 If one of you is covered by such a plan, your ability to deduct your contributions depends on your annual income (modified adjusted gross income, or MAGI) and your income tax filing status.

 For 2020, if you are covered by a retirement plan at work and: